francescoFH/NoteApp-JS/README.md

 - Write unit tests without using a testing library.
 - Use javascript classes.
 - Use the module pattern to wrap your code.
+- Write unit tests without using a testing library.
+- Use javascript classes.
+- Interpolate data into static HTML.

 ### Steps to complete the challenge

+- TDD a note object that fulfils the specification below.
-* TDD a note object that fulfils the specification below.
+- TDD a note list object that fulfils the specification below.
+- TDD the note list view object that fulfils the specification below.